Video Overview: Bank On Yourself in a Nutshell

 Hi,Pam, I was sold on ypour system long ago, but I learned too late after having stents inserted in various parts of my heart, thus rendering me uninsurable and your rep, forgot his name, didn’t have any remedies that sounded workable.
 So my input would be a waste of your time.
 Thanx Alan jones

 Being uninsurable isn’t necessarily an obstacle to using Bank On Yourself.
-You can have someone else you have an “insurable interest” in be the insured, such as a spouse, child, parent, business partner, etc. I assume your advisor looked at these options with you, and I’m sorry if it didn’t work out for you.
+You can have someone else you have an “insurable interest” in be the insured, such as a spouse, child, parent, business partner, etc. I assume your financial representative looked at these options with you, and I’m sorry if it didn’t work out for you.

 I enjoyed the presentation of the concepts of BOY, and from my own experience, I know that it does work if one takes the initative to begin and follow through with their individual program.
 The video could have been more effective if there were visual examples of a BOY policy provided, as most people tend to more readily understand and retain financial information presented in this manner.